globalcitizen/2019-wuhan-coronavirus-data/README.md

 ## TODO

  * Add key to global view
- * Better color selection (plan is to move from opaque fill color to changing the alpha/opacity/transparency level)
  * Convert disparate data sources in to singular SQLite database
  * Add cities (needs an improved visualization system)
  * More visualization options: